-Rail projects are an important component of the regional transportation network that will enhance mobility opportunities for the region's diverse population and lead to economic vitality for the region.
-The planned rail services complement each other and result in reducing auto trips from Highways 1, 101, and 156.
+Rail projects are an important component of the regional transportation network that enhance mobility opportunities for the region's diverse population and lead to economic vitality for the region.
+The planned rail services complement each other and result in reducing auto trips on regional highways.